gradle/gradle/design-docs/managed-component-model.md

 ### Open Issues

-Only extensible types (Binary, Component, Language) can have internal views for now.
+Only extensible types (BinarySpec, ComponentSpec, LanguageSourceSet) can have internal views for now.
 Once any type can have internal views, another story will be needed to assert that the implementation of this very story for extensible types works for any types.